git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/120_StaticProvisioning.md

 cd /home/ec2-user/environment/eks/FSxL
 :::

-Run the below commands in your Cloud9 terminal to populated the variables with the FSx Lustre Instance details (that we have pre-created for you)
+Run the below commands in your VSCode IDE terminal to populated the variables with the FSx Lustre Instance details (that we have pre-created for you)

 ```bash
 FSXL_VOLUME_ID=$(aws fsx describe-file-systems --query 'FileSystems[].FileSystemId' --output text)